 This section of your DNA results will help you discover other living relatives.
 And it doesn’t matter if they took the test or not.

 By searching through other Ancestry’s members’ family trees it can calculate whether they are a distant relative to you.
 It is another great way to make connections with your cousins.

 How Do I Interpret My Ancestry DNA Results?

-You first need to know how Ancestry have arrived at your results.
-Yes they look at 700,000 markers in your DNA and assign a percentage to each of the 150 different regions of the world.
+You first need to know how Ancestry has arrived at your results.
+Yes, they look at 700,000 markers in your DNA and assign a percentage to each of the 150 different regions of the world.

 But how do you get these percentages?

-Well obviously Ancestry need to have a sample to compare your results with.
+Well, Ancestry needs to have a sample to compare your results with.

 What Else Can You Do With Your Ancestry DNA Results?

 Ancestry DNA is pretty impressive as you can get hints to records within their database that you didn’t know about before.